Flagship case study

 Automated tests

-No public automated test suite is linked for TraverseOps yet.
-Current QA evidence is manual browser testing, responsive checks, and documented production gaps.
+No public automated suite yet.
+Current evidence is manual browser testing, responsive checks, and documented gaps.

 Manual checklist

-Verify sample-data reset, role switching, tabs, map selection, status filters, inspection/work-order forms, import staging, and report summaries.
+Verify reset, roles, tabs, map selection, filters, forms, imports, and reports.

 Browser and device checks

-Check maps, forms, tabs, and buttons at phone, tablet, and desktop widths, including focus order, touch targets, status updates, and reduced motion.
+Check maps, forms, tabs, and buttons at phone, tablet, and desktop widths.

 Edge cases

-Exercise empty data, repeated resets, invalid import rows, missing selected assets, sparse filters, mid-task role changes, and long labels.
+Exercise empty data, resets, invalid imports, missing assets, sparse filters, role changes, and long labels.

 Known limitations

-The public app does not yet have automated E2E tests, GIS validation, offline-conflict simulation, authenticated permission tests, or field-device lab testing.
+No automated E2E, GIS validation, offline-conflict simulation, permission tests, or field-device lab testing yet.

 14 / Deployment and run notes